ministryofjustice/service_assessments/phases/v2/alpha.md

 Service Manager able to:

-* demonstrate how they currently measure the performance of the existing service (if applicable) and which measures will provide a baseline for the new service and why they have been chosen.
+* Demonstrate how they currently measure the performance of the existing service (if applicable) and which measures will provide a baseline for the new service and why they have been chosen.
-* explain measures for the new service, including dependent transactions (e.g. authentication, search etc), and why they have been chosen.
+* Explain measures for the new service, including dependent transactions (e.g. authentication, search etc), and why they have been chosen.
-* identify where the data for the metrics will come from.
+* Identify where the data for the metrics will come from.
-* explain their plan and scope for measuring cost per transaction (or equivalent*).
+* Explain their plan and scope for measuring cost per transaction (or equivalent*).
-* explain how user satisfaction data will captured, and the choice of benchmark.
+* Explain how user satisfaction data will captured, and the choice of benchmark.
-* explain how completion rate (or equivalent*) data will be captured, and the choice of benchmark, including the selection of start and end point and eligibility and transaction stages.
+* Explain how completion rate (or equivalent*) data will be captured, and the choice of benchmark, including the selection of start and end point and eligibility and transaction stages.
-* explain how usage volumes for the existing (if applicable) and new services (across channels) are or will be measured and how usage trends and insights drawn from similar services are informing their digital take-up plans.
+* Explain how usage volumes for the existing (if applicable) and new services (across channels) are or will be measured and how usage trends and insights drawn from similar services are informing their digital take-up plans.
-* explain their plan or benchmark for each additional metric identified for the new service.
+* Explain their plan or benchmark for each additional metric identified for the new service.
-* demonstrate they have registered the service with the performance platform and validated that the platform can support the metrics the service dashboard should present.
+* Demonstrate they have registered the service with the performance platform and validated that the platform can support the metrics the service dashboard should present.

 <aside>
 * For non-transactional user journeys
 </aside>

-## Point 17	Report performance data on the Performance Platform.
+## Point 17: Report performance data on the Performance Platform.

 ### Prompts: